 - You can create a new administrative group

-- In the Name field, enter Windows 8 VMs
+- In the Name field, enter Linux Virtual Machines

-- In the Description field, enter an administrative group for all virtual machines with Windows 8 guest OS.
+- In the Description field, enter an administrative group for all virtual machines with Linux Guest OS.

 After you provide a name and description for the administrative group, click Save.
 After you click Save, the configuration wizard reappears with the group you created as an option for you to select.